Skip to main content

 First boot — engines

-The reference ships pre-built TensorRT FP16 .engine files for the supported targets under prebuilt-engines/<target>/<model>/. app-compile.sh stages the engines for the current build target into app/overlay/usr/lib/nvidia-deepstream/models/<model>/ and app-install.sh packages them into the sysext.
-At service start the preflight script copies each engine from the read-only /usr/lib/... location to the writable /var/lib/... location next to the ONNX, then nvinfer mmaps the engine and the pipeline reaches PLAYING in ~10–15 s.
-No 12-minute first-boot compile in the common case.
+The reference ships prebuilt TensorRT FP16 .engine files for the supported targets under prebuilt-engines/<target>/<model>/. engines-compile.sh stages the engines for the current build target into the vision-engines extension at /usr/lib/nvidia-deepstream/engines/<model>/, and the nvinfer configs point straight at that read-only path.
+At service start nvinfer memory-maps the engine and the pipeline reaches PLAYING in ~10–15 s.
+There is no on-device compile and no /var staging — the engine is loaded, dm-verity-verified, directly from the extension.

 Why per-target engines?